-- Your uniform list tells you all the necessary school day and sports kit items. - Please also bring your own casual clothes for the evenings and Sundays. - You will need smart clothes if you visit the theatre or perform in concerts. - Please make sure all home clothes as well as uniform are named.
-This includes underwear, socks, towels, sheets.
-It helps with reuniting any lost items especially as our college laundry is dealing daily with the washing from close to 100 people! - It would be sensible to bring spare name labels.
+- It would be sensible to bring spare name labels.
 There are sew-on and iron-on versions. - Try not to bring too many items of clothing to school!
 Remember you need to take everything away for the main, longer holidays.
-You will only be in school for a maximum of six weeks before being home again, so you don't need to bring an entire year's wardrobe each time. - You may like to bring a plastic/tupperware box with a lid (tuck box) to keep snacks in. - You may want to bring your own mug and bowl for use in the house kitchen, but it's not essential. - We have duvets and pillows and also some house bedding, but you may like to bring your own duvets/covers, sheets and pillowcases.
-(Two sets are ideal, to allow for laundry) - Electrical items such as iPods, mobile phones, laptops and tablets are all permissible but they will be PAT tested.
+You will only be in school for a maximum of six weeks before being home again, so you don't need to bring an entire year's wardrobe each time. - You may like to bring a plastic/tupperware box with a lid (tuck box) to keep snacks in. - You may want to bring your own mug and bowl for use in the house kitchen, but it's not essential. - We have duvets and pillows and also some house bedding, but you may like to bring your ownduvets /covers, sheets and pillowcases.
+(Two sets are ideal, to allow for laundry) - Electrical items such as iPods, mobile phones, laptops, tablets and printers are all permissible but they will be PAT tested. - All DVDs and console games must be age appropriate.
+Material that does not comply with this will be confiscated and given to parents at the end of term.

-- All DVDs and console games must be age appropriate.
-Material that does not comply with this will be confiscated and given to parents at the end of term. - In each bed area you have a pin board where you can pin up posters and pictures of family and friends, etc. - You are responsible for all your valuables which must be clearly marked as the school cannot accept responsibility for their security.
-There are lockers located in your dormitory, please bring two padlocks to lock away any valuables. - Bring your own books, magazines and anything else which will make you feel at home. - You have to bring your own toilet necessities and shoe cleaning kit.
-No aerosol deodorants are allowed, roll-on type only. - Bring 3/4 medium/large net bags for laundry.
+- In each bed area, you have a pin board where you can pin up posters and pictures of family and friends, etc. - You are responsible for all your valuables which must be clearly marked as the school cannot accept responsibility for their security.
+There are lockers located in your dormitory, please bring two padlocks to lock away any valuables. - Bring your own books, magazines, toys, teddy bears and anything else which will make you feel at home. - You have to bring your own toilet necessities and shoe cleaning kit.
+No aerosol or hairspray are allowed, roll-on type deodorant and hair mist only. - Bring 3 large net bags for laundry.